citusdata/citus_docs/reference/common_errors.rst

 .. code-block:: postgresql

   BEGIN;
-  -- run modification command that uses one connection via -- the router executor
-  DELETE FROM http_request
+  -- run modification command that uses one connection DELETE FROM http_request
    WHERE site_id = 8
      AND ingest_time < now() - '1 week'::interval;